kohner/espzleep/README.md

 # ESP Zzzzleep 😴

-In this project movement data is collected using a Gyrometer Sensor.
+In this project, we record motion data during sleep to analyze our sleep habits.

-The setup on this page is meant to be active sleep hours in order to collect sleep-data.
-Analyzis of this data provides valuable insights into your sleep-activity.
+The setup on this page is designed to be active during sleep hours to collect sleep data.
+Analysis of this data provides valuable insight into your sleep activity.

-For example: Long term data collection reveals sleep habits and may help you find out important facts about you personal sleep - such as relations between wakeup time and sleep quality, sleep quality of naps vs. sleep quality in the night etc.
+For example: Long term data collection reveals sleep habits and can help you find out important facts about your personal sleep - such as the relationship between wake-up time and sleep quality, sleep quality of naps vs. sleep quality at night, etc.

 ## Bill of Materials / Things You'll Need